Introduction

 When an organization deploys a solid composite system, it will not only enable users to have an incomparable experience with Salesforce but also give them the benefit of cost-savings and improvements in performance.

-For example, Dealhub CPQ’s digital sales room technology makes it easy to centralize stakeholder and prospect communication—an important factor in today’s digital-first environment.
-And with predictive sales playbooks and guided selling, Dealhub might improve a company’s workflows better than Salesforce’s native option.
+For example, DealHub CPQ’s digital sales room technology makes it easy to centralize stakeholder and prospect communication—an important factor in today’s digital-first environment.
+And with predictive sales playbooks and guided selling, DealHub might improve a company’s workflows better than Salesforce’s native option.

 Since it readily integrates with CRM systems including Salesforce, DealHub is still a viable option even over a 100% native solution.